web-platform-tests/wpt/docs/_writing-tests/lint-tool.md

 order: 9
 ---
 We have a lint tool for catching common mistakes in test files.
-You can run it manually by starting the `lint` executable from the root of your local web-platform-tests working directory like this:
+You can run it manually by running the `wpt lint` command from the root of your local web-platform-tests working directory like this:

 ```